 The ESMF meets the requirements of the relevant World Bank Operational Policies and laws of Tonga to describe the procedural responses to identifying and managing impacts throughout the project.
 The World Bank safeguard policies are available at www.worldbank.org/safeguards.

 3 Description of the Project Components and Typology of Sub-Projects

-The Project Development Objective (PDO) of TongaFish Pathway is to strengthen sustainable management and development of Tonga's offshore, coastal, community and aquaculture fisheries.
+The Project Development Objective (PDO) of TongaFish Pathway is to improve management of selected fisheries and aquaculture in the Recipient's territory.

 3.1 Project Subcomponents